-In all cases other than Special Cases, Toronto Community Housing will decline to allow the person to stay with the Tenant.
+In all cases other than the special cases outline above, Toronto Community Housing will decline to allow the person to stay with the tenant.

-- Staff or Tenants have complained about the Guest's behaviour, and Toronto Community Housing is satisfied the complaints are well founded;
+- staff or tenants have complained about the guest's behaviour, and Toronto Community Housing is satisfied the complaints are well founded; and

 If a person remains longer than 30 days in breach of this policy, Toronto Community Housing may pursue any legal rights available to it including, but not limited to:

-- Possible termination of subsidy if it is an RGI household due to failure to notify the landlord of changes in household composition as required by the Housing Services Act, 2011;
+- possible termination of subsidy if it is an rent-geared-to-income household due to failure to notify the landlord of changes in household composition as required by the Housing Services Act, 2011;

 - any action against the tenancy available to Toronto Community Housing.

-If an RGI household loses their subsidy they will have to pay the market rent for the unit and will no longer qualify for RGI subsidy.
-The Tenant has the right to request a review of decisions related to their continued eligibility for rental subsidy.
+If an rent-geared-to-income household loses their subsidy they will have to pay the market rent for the unit and will no longer qualify for a rent-geared-to-income subsidy.
+The tenant has the right to request a review of decisions related to their continued eligibility for rental subsidy.

-- Ineligible for receipt of the household's RGI subsidy, and
+- ineligible for receipt of the household's rent-geared-to-income subsidy; and

 - is required by their lease to report any changes in household composition within 30 days of the change;

-- should report all persons living in the unit even if the Tenant does not wish to add the proposed person to their lease as a Tenant.
-It is essential for safety and emergency purposes that Toronto Community Housing knows who is living in its units.
-Occupants do not have any legal rights or entitlements to a Tenant's unit.
+- should report all persons living in the unit even if the tenant does not wish to add the proposed person to their lease as a Tenant.
+It is essential for safety and emergency purposes that Toronto Community Housing knows who lives in its units.
+Occupants do not have any legal rights or entitlements to a tenant's unit.

 Governing and Applicable Legislation